crothfels/PhyloSeminar/git_workflow.md

 First, clone the repo to your local computer so that you have a local version.
 If you are using a PC (rather than a Mac), you'll need to install git (avoid "git bash")--I suggest you install the windows subsystem for linux (WSL), which comes with git.
 See [these instructions](https://www.git-tower.com/blog/git-wsl/).
 (As a bonus, WSL will also let you run RevBayes...)

+Generally speaking, once git is installed (git comes with macs automatically so no installation necessary if you're using a mac), navigate in terminal to the directory that you'd like the course files to go, and type `git clone https://github.com/crothfels/PhyloSeminar.git`.

 1. Navigate to the directory for the current year (there will be a "years" directory, and inside there you'll find a directory for each year this course has been offered).
 2. Add papers to the readings directory, the annotated bibliography to the annotatedBibliographies directory, and your introductory presentation to the presentations directory.
 3. Edit <year>.md for your date.